The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

-Finally, we apply the level 4 selection, object-wise light curve cut to further remove remaining variable stars and AGNs.
+Finally, we apply the level 4 selection, object-wise light curve cut ($\Delta t_{\rm neg} \leq 50~\rm{days}$) to further remove remaining variable stars and AGNs.
 For this criterion, we use light curve of each object as additional information.
-For the light curve of each object obtained through the ZTF alert browker, ALeRCE API\footnote{https://alerce.readthedocs.io/en/latest/index.html}, we identify the significant ($> 5 \sigma$) negative detection.
+For the light curve of each object obtained through the ZTF alert broker, ALeRCE API\footnote{https://alerce.readthedocs.io/en/latest/index.html}, we identify the significant ($> 5 \sigma$) negative detection.
 Negative detections mean that the fluxes significantly decrease compared with the fluxes in the reference images.
 We define $\Delta t_{\rm neg}$ as the time interval from the first to the last significant negative detection.
-This criterion of $\Delta t_{\rm neg} > 50$ days effectively remove persistent objects such as variable stars and AGNs without removing SNe and TDEs.
+This criterion of $\Delta t_{\rm neg} \leq 50$ days effectively remove persistent objects such as variable stars and AGNs without removing SNe and TDEs.

 For this criterion, we estimate the TPR using historical light curve data of BTS spectroscopically confirmed SNe.
 We use 891 SNe located within $z\leq0.02$ from BTS samples with well-sampled light curves.
-Then, we remove 27 SNe with the reference images contaminated by SN fluxes.
+Before the TPR calculation, we remove 27 SNe with the reference images contaminated by SN fluxes.
 Among the remaining 864 SNe, only 2 SNe show the light curve with $\Delta t_{\rm neg} > 50$ days.
-Thus, we estimate the TPR of the level 4 selection as $0.9977\pm{0.0023}$.
+Thus, we estimate the TPR of the level 4 selection as $0.9977\pm{0.0016}$.

 The number of objects passing the level 4 selection is 138 in the WF control data sample, which corresponds to a background rate of $0.021\pm0.002$ objects ${\rm deg^{-2}}$.